melocelo/SC00039_Final_Project_MC/README.md

 ## Test-data
 Since ND2 image files are big, I could not manage to upload them here.
 Please download Image_Analysis folder contains 4 SNP and 4 WT images into your computer before running the code via Google drive link below:
 >> https://drive.google.com/drive/folders/1e7LlDjyH3JKyG7Flhx9VhJ8vnMDfLowr?usp=share_link

+**IMPORTANT!!!: After downloading, place the ND2 image files in the same directory as the Python script to ensure the code runs correctly.**

 ## Installation
 ### Step 1: Clone the Repository
 Download the project files to your computer.
 You can do this by cloning the repository or downloading it as a zip file.